Convex-Dev/design/cad/023_keystore/README.md

 ### Use of existing standards

-We do not wish to create new standards for key storage and security, and prefer to use existing, proven methods.
+We avoid creating new standards for key storage and security, and prefer to use existing, proven methods.

+Key reasons for this include:
+- Security / reliability of well designed existing standards
+- Compatibility with external tools
+- Minimise risk that important key stores may be unreadable opr inaccessible in the future
+- No point wasting effort reinventing wheels

 ### Convenient use

+Cryptographic keys need to be easy to use for users, while providing sufficient security.

-Key security should not be hard for users to do correctly.
+In particular, key security should not be hard for users to do correctly.
+We do not want users to compromise security for "convenience".

 ### Sensible defaults